 These photos aren't the best sorry!
-It's really hard to find time to take photos at the moment because its been raining pretty much all month in Brisbane and it becomes really dark in my house.
-Perfect weather for sewing though I don't even have to make excuses for being antisocial lol.
+It's really hard to find time to take photos at the moment because it's been raining pretty much all month in Brisbane.
+Perfect weather for sewing though, I don't even have to make excuses for being antisocial (hehe).

 Here are some up close up photos of the dress.

 I love the cut of this dress but if I was to wear to it work I would probably reduce the collar by about half and bring up the front higher so that I didn't have to wear a singlet underneath.
 This would make it a perfect dress for work.
 Also, it may look better in a black linen, which will possibly be my next version.

 We still have a little while to make the Mad Men Dress for Julia's challenge so I might redo this dress but in a better fabric.
 I have pretty much finished my Tessuti Gridlock fabric competition outfit so I'll post those photos up soon.
 I made a Vogue Skirt and Jacket, so stay tuned!